OSM-Interrail-Planner/osm_interrail_planner/README.md

 ![Test Image 6](z_README_img/Choose_city.jpg)

-## Requirements and script running
+## Requirements
-Following is required to run the program.
-- Python 3
-- the packages of the required_packages.txt
+- Python 3, with the packages outlined in **required_packages.txt**

+## How to run the application
-- Run python server.py in the console to start the program
+- Run **python server.py** in the console to start the program (opens automatically in your web browser).
-- After submissions of choices in the browser and during the web loading, there are info messages in the python console printed
+PS: while the web browser is loading, info messages are being printed in the python console.

 ## Data
 The data extracted from OSM is: